 When the Burlington Railroad completed a spur line to Cody, his plan was to have travelers stay and dine at the hotel while en route to Yellowstone.
 His vision continues today.

 The Irma Hotel, designed by Alfred Wilderman Woods, is on the National Register of Historic Places.
 The cherry wood bar dates to the period of construction and is one of the most photographed features in Cody.
+Queen Victoria actually gave it to the hotel.
 The lounge’s fireplace is made of rock, minerals and fossils from the Big Horn Basin.